NOT AS WINDY... AND NOT AS COLD THIS AFTERNOON

 Your First Alert Weather Forecast:

-There’s a high pressure system passing through the Corn Belt...
-It’s calming down our recent windy weather.
-If anything, the wind will soon turn to the south, allowing our temperatures to rise.
-It won’t be as cold the next couple days, with highs near the freezing mark this afternoon, followed by 40s tomorrow.
+High pressure continues to pass through the Corn Belt which calmed down our recent windy weather.
+The wind has turned to the south, allowing our temperatures to begin to rise.
+It won’t be as cold the next couple days, with highs still expected to be in the 30s, followed by 40s tomorrow.

 If anything, this storm system will give us more windy weather.
 On Saturday, blustery west winds may be gusting around 40 mph.
 High temperatures on Saturday will only be in the 20s, with wind chills in the single digits and teens.
 High temperatures in the 30s return on Sunday.
 Despite plenty of wind this weekend, the weather will be dry.